 Ecosystem health can be measured in a number of ways, including loss of individual species, loss of overall diversity of species, loss of an ecosystem's ability to function on an ongoing basis, and loss of complete ecosystems and types of ecosystems.
 While the dramatic collapse of species or whole ecosystems can capture attention, the gradual erosion of ecosystems' sustainability is also a significant issue.

-The regionally significant resource management issues for indigenous ecosystems are:
+The regionally significant issues and the issues of significance to the Wellington region's iwi authorities for indigenous ecosystems are: